infu/nftanvil/apps/docs/docs/sdk/js.md

 ### @vvv-interactive/nftanvil-tools

-Has pure functions which will help you transform objects, generate and parse ids.
-Without them you will hardly do anything.
+Has pure functions which will help you transform objects, and generate and parse ids.
+Without them, you will hardly do anything.
 There are plenty of usage examples all across the monorepo.

 ```
 import * as AccountIdentifier from "@vvv-interactive/nftanvil-tools/cjs/accountidentifier.js";